 I don’t claim my mee goreng recipe to be perfectly authentic.
 Over time I’ve developed it to include all the best things from the different versions of the recipe I’ve seen.

+This is one of those dishes that everyone has their own version of.
 Some recipes include eggs, for instance, so I do too.
 There are chopped tomatoes in my version, too, for extra juice and taste.

 The dish ends up neither too spicy nor too bland.
 Full of ‘bits’ but with plenty of the comforting noodles, too.